+We intend to use Proposition \ref{pro:intro:FTofStableStillstable} to study stable distributions supported on the nilpotent cone of $\Fg(\BR)$, following Waldspurger’s work in the $p$-adic setting.

-Over a $p$-adic field, Waldspurger shows that \eqref{eq:intro:2} for all pairs $(G,H)$ implies the existence of the smooth transfer for test functions on Lie algebras (\cite[Remarques~(8)~p.91]{MR1344131}).
-It would be interesting to know whether the same statement holds in the archimedean case.
+Over a $p$-adic field, Waldspurger shows that \eqref{eq:intro:2} for all pairs $(G,H)$ implies the existence of smooth transfer for test functions on Lie algebras (\cite[Remarques~(8), p.~91]{MR1344131}).
+It would be interesting to know whether an analogous statement holds in the archimedean case.

+On the other hand, following the global approach of Waldspurger, P.-H. Chaudouard establishes a weighted version of Waldspurger’s theorem over a $p$-adic field (\cite{MR2164623}), assuming the weighted fundamental lemma for Lie algebras that is known for split groups thanks to the work of P.-H. Chaudouard and G. Laumon (\cite{CL10, CL12}).
+It would be interesting to investigate whether a weighted version of Corollary~\ref{cor:intro:FTcompatible} can also be established in the archimedean case, again using purely local methods.

 We now briefly outline the proof of Theorem~\ref{thm:intro:FTcompatible}:

 \begin{itemize} \item First, following the approach of~\cite[\S 6]{waldtransfert}, one reduces the proof of~\eqref{eq:intro:2} to the case in which the endoscopic triple $(H,s,\xi)$ is elliptic and $X_H \in \Fh(\BR)_\el$;